CruiseOutlook

 Getting Around

-Cruise passengers can easily reach the city center from the cruise terminal, which is within walking distance.
-Taxis and shuttles are also readily available for those preferring a quicker option.
+Cruise passengers can easily walk from the cruise terminal to the city center, which is just a short distance away.
+Taxis and ride-sharing services are also readily available for those preferring a more comfortable option.

 Top Things to Do

-• Explore the historic Vieux Port (Old Port) and enjoy the bustling atmosphere.
+• Explore the historic Old Port (Vieux-Port) and enjoy the bustling atmosphere.

 • Visit the iconic Basilique Notre-Dame de la Garde for panoramic views of the city.

-• Discover the vibrant Le Panier district, filled with colorful streets and local art.
+• Stroll through Le Panier, Marseille’s oldest neighborhood, filled with colorful streets and local art.

 Typical Weather

-Marseille enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early fall, when temperatures are warm and outdoor activities abound.
-Winters can be cooler and rainy, so plan accordingly.
+Marseille enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
+The best time to visit is from late spring to early fall when temperatures are pleasant, while winter can be rainy and cooler.

 What to Pack